vPeteWalker/midway/xray/xray.rst

 .. note::

    It is not recommended to install the X-Ray VM on cluster that is also an X-Ray test target.
-This applies not only to performance-related tests, but resiliency and scalability tests.
+This doesn't just apply to performance-related tests, but resiliency and scalability tests as well.

 To deploy the X-Ray, be sure to have the minimum following requirements available: